ku-fpg/paper-sunroof-tfp13/blog-tutorial/outtakes.md

 The compiler made some progress and today we want to give a short introduction of how to use it.

+About nine months ago we
+[presented the idea][SunroofBlogIntro]
+to use reification of a monad
+to implement a Javascript compiler.
+The compiler made some progress and today we want to present one of our examples.

 ## Infrastructure

 As client server infrastructure we utilize [kansas-comet][KansasComet].